Dev43/ethinitium/contracts/challenges/02/README.md

 ## 02 Variables

-In this excercise, we will add the different global variables necessary for this contract
+In this exercise, we will add the different global variables necessary for this contract

 Add these global variables to the contract along with the correct data type:

 - Initial credit price (creditPrice), should be worth 1 finney
 - Initial cost per kilometer (cpkm) should be equal to 5
 - Initial credits received for donating a bike (donateCredits) should be equal to 500
 - Initial credits given for repairing a bike (repairCredits) should be equal to 250
 - Mapping to keep track of the bikes rented (bikeRented).
 Each user has an address, and each bike is identified by a number